 |'There's no one way of looking at JoWonder's work.
 There's no one way of looking at anything!
 We only have to shut one eye and you get a different angle, turn our head quickly for another, so imagine (ha) what the brain can do through the lens of our perceptions, our values, memory, body and past.
 There can also be a backward telescopic journey into childhood, when our imaginations were quite erotic - as a part of our life force- at a time before we become erotic.'
 Jan Woolf|

-Recent performance, JoWOnder in A Cabinet Of Wonders at: 100 Years Gallery, Hoxton, London on the 20th February 2014.
+Joanna Woodward, professionally known as: JoWOnder Recent performance,in A Cabinet Of Wonders at: 100 Years Gallery, Hoxton, London on the 20th February 2014.

-Below is a video combination 'show reel'with excerpts from some of my films:-
+Below is a video combination 'show reel' with excerpts from some of my animated films:-

 Scroll down to see some more films and installations*

-Sawdust For Brains And The Key Of Wisdom: A woman is transformed into a puppet by a sorcerer with a magic key and given a chance to see the mechanisms that create our fate on earth?
+Below video, Sawdust For Brains And The Key Of Wisdom, commissioned by Channel 4, Television: A woman is transformed into a puppet by a sorcerer with a magic key and given a chance to see the mechanisms that create our fate here on earth?
 Using Voodoo she manages to shrink the sorcerer and find a lover .
 The film plays with our understanding of time, puppets, magic and avatars

-In 2007, 'Flatlanders', one of my video installations was featured in Guildford Cathedral in connection with a science debate around the nuclear experiment at 'The Centre for European Nuclear Research'(CERN) This was a collaboration with the The Very Revd Victor Stock, scientists Professors Brian Cox, and Jim Al-Khalili.Also in 'The New Future' and exhibition of three artists at The Columbia Arts Center, USA See excerpt below*
+In 2007, 'Flatlanders',hight defintion video installations featured in Guildford Cathedral in connection with a science debate around the nuclear experiment at 'The Centre for European Nuclear Research'(CERN) This was a collaboration with the The Very Revd Victor Stock, scientists Professors Brian Cox, and Jim Al-Khalili.Also in 'The New Future' and exhibition of three artists at The Columbia Arts Center, USA See excerpt below*

-Interested in combining the gutteral and the emotional with the broken and the fragmented, I created '6 Days Goodbye Poems Of Ophelia,' research funded by The Wellcome Trust and with a microbiology input by Dr Simon Park.
+Interested in combining the scientific and the emotional, I created '6 Days Goodbye Poems Of Ophelia,' research funded by The Wellcome Trust and with a microbiology input by Dr Simon Park.
 The piece features an animated version of John Millais Ophelia created out of bacteria which asks; Where does Ophelia's body begin and where does it end?
 The work has an interactive element - and I am still recieving contributions by an electronic answer phone- to pay tribute to Ophelia by poem, song music etc. Call: 44(0)207-1839366.

 The Day 4, section below includes a sound track of answer phone messages from, children, poets and strangers.
 Excerpt from Ophelia project below